Sincide/dotfiles/README.md

 - Existing configurations will be backed up with a .bak extension
 - The install script can be run multiple times safely
 - To update, just pull the latest changes and run the install script again

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## Environment Detection

+The install script automatically detects whether it's running in a VM or on physical hardware and configures the system accordingly:

+### VM Environment
+- Configures single Virtual-1 monitor
+- Enables software cursor and renderer
+- Disables hardware-specific features
+- Simplified wallpaper configuration

+### Physical Hardware
+- Configures multi-monitor setup
+- Uses hardware acceleration
+- Enables all features including brightness control
+- Full monitor-specific wallpaper setup